What is footy?

 Timing: A full length game consists of four 20-minute quarters.
 Play is almost always live, there is very little stoppage time except after a goal or when the ball goes out of bounds.

 When we play against clubs from other cities we follow the normal rules.
 For our local Portland metro league, we play with fewer players and on a smaller field, which gives players more chances to touch the ball.
 At other times we play touch instead of tackle, for our “Ausball” and indoor games.

-Australian Rules Football is one of the oldest sports in the world, its rules having been codified in 1859 in Melbourne.
+Australian Rules Football is one of the oldest organized sports in the world; its rules were codified in 1859 in Melbourne.
 The highest level of play is the professional Australian Football League which includes both men's and women's teams.
 The AFL had its first season in 1897 and the AFLW was created in 2017.
 In Australia, as of 2022, 18 teams compete in the AFL and 14 teams compete in the AFLW.
 Their seasons culminate in the Grand Final, the Super Bowl equivalent of footy, which is the most attended domestic club sporting championship in the world.
 In the United States, almost all major cities field both men's and women's teams.
 The USAFL season is capped off with a Nationals tournament, which is the largest gathering of footy players in the world.

 The hand pass is the basic way to pass or dispose of the ball over short distances.
 In Australian football you cannot throw the ball with an open palm, you most hit the ball with a closed fist or else it is a penalty and the other team is given possession.
 Handballs are often made under pressure in a game, so it’s important to practice the proper form until it comes naturally.
 This video shows you the best form for a handball.

 Hand Passing Basics